lindazha0/CS141_AssistBot/README.md

 - Robot Movement
   - In `experiment.py`, `AGENT` specifies using `baseline` or `predictive` motion control.
 - Others(Tuning)
   - All other capital variables at the top of each file are customizable.
-However, to better tune the control function, below are recommended for adjusting:
+However, to better tune the control function, below is recommended for adjusting:
-    - `AHEAD_TIME_STEPS` in `control.py`
+    - `AHEAD_TIME_STEPS` in `experiments.py`

 **Terminal Condition**
 - The termimating condition is when the robot keeps within `REACH_THRESHOLD` distance to the target for `REACH_THRESHOLD` time seps.